steven7mwesigwa/JspDatabaseApp/DOCUMENTATION.md

 ---

 Welcome to you all.
 This is a documentation to explain every single detail and line of code about this project.
 It is designed to explain each new term as it arrives.
+Though you're feel to skip to any chapter as you wish.

 If you get stuck about some code in a particular file, just search this documentation for that file name i.e `foreach-simple-test.jsp` and you should see the detailed explanation about the code in that file.